castle/castle-python/README.rst

     # Castle::RequestError is raised when timing out in milliseconds (default: 500 milliseconds)
     configuration.request_timeout = 1000

-    # Allowlisted and Blocklisted headers are case insensitive
+    # Allowlisted and Denylisted headers are case insensitive
     # and allow to use _ and - as a separator, http prefixes are removed
     # By default all headers are passed, but some are automatically scrubbed.
     # If you need to apply an allowlist, we recommend using the minimum set of